 - Radiological mistakes - These occur when a metal object is introduced into an MRI area and causes serious injury or death to a patient.

 - Patient protection mistakes - These can occur when a patient is released from medical care into the care of unauthorized person, or a patient is left unattended and wanders off from a medical facility and suffers injury, disability, or death as a result.
-This category also has patients committing suicide or attempting suicide when in the care of a medical facility.

 - Medical care management events - This category covers a wide range of events, including medical errors involving unsafe blood products, harm to a mother or baby during a low-risk delivery, the loss of a biological specimens, preventable patient falls, and patients developing stage 3 or stage 4 bedsores while in a medical facility.

 - Criminal acts - These include someone who is impersonating a medical professional, abduction of a patient, or any type of sexual or physical abuse of a patient in a medical facility.

 Upon realizing that you or a family member has been the victim of a never event, your first priority should be getting corrective medical care.
 A patient’s safety and well-being should be placed far above any other considerations.
 But once the patient is in a safe environment and is receiving proper medical treatment, it is critical that you immediately speak to a medical malpractice attorney about your options for getting compensation for the costs caused by the never event.

 Sadly, these indefensible acts are often not investigated fully by the medical facility at which they occurred, for obvious liability reasons.
 But the legal team at Hardwick & Pendergast, P.S., has over 40 years of experience in personal injury law, and we know what evidence to look for after a never event.